bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 section-type: post

 #date: yyyy-mm-dd
-update-text: "December 27 2018"
+update-text: "December 29 2018"
-lastmod: 2018-12-27
+lastmod: 2018-12-29

-title: "Why and How to use Version Control: A Simple Git & GitHub Tutorial"
+title: "Why and How to use Version Control: A Simple Git and GitHub Tutorial"
 image: "img/post-thumbnails/git.png"
 slug: "simple-git-github-tutorial"
 category: "code"